SimpleLuke/100-days-of-code/README.md

 **Thoughts**: Users can read a new quote by clicking the New Quote button and tweet their favourite quote by clicking the tweet button.

 **Link(s) to work**: [Quote Generator](https://simpleluke.github.io/Quote-Generator/)

+### Day 74:  October 16, 2022

+**Today's Progress**: I built an Infinite Scroll with HTML, CSS, JavaScript.

+**Thoughts**: Users can view photos from Unsplash.
+Users can view the specific Unsplash page of the photo by clicking it.
+Users can view more photos by scrolling down.

+**Link(s) to work**: [Quote Generator](https://simpleluke.github.io/Infinite-Scroll/)

+### Day 75:  October 17, 2022

+**Today's Progress**: I built a Picture In Picture App with HTML, CSS, JavaScript for Chrome browser.

+**Thoughts**: Users can choose a window they want to stream.
+Users can view the specific window in a Picture in Picture mode by clicking the "START" button.

+**Link(s) to work**: [Quote Generator](https://simpleluke.github.io/Picture-In-Picture)

+### Day 76:  October 18, 2022

+**Today's Progress**: I built a a Joke Teller with HTML, CSS, JavaScript and API.

+**Thoughts**: Users can listen a programming joke by clicking the "Tell Me A Joke" button.
+JokeAPI and Voice RSS Text-to-Speech (TTS) API are used in this project.

+**Link(s) to work**: [Quote Generator](https://simpleluke.github.io/Joke-Teller)